 Undesirable side effects caused by our drug or biologic candidates could cause us or regulatory authorities to interrupt, delay, or terminate clinical trials or result in a restrictive label or delay regulatory approval.
-In addition, our MT-3724 drug or biologic candidate has been studied in only a limited number of subjects with a confirmed diagnosis of non-Hodgkin's lymphoma as monotherapy or in combination with other agents, and the adverse events which are considered to be important identified or potential risks of treatment include, but are not limited to, infections, neutropenia, acute kidney injury, CLS, cytokine release syndrome, myalgias, infusion related reactions, tumor lysis syndrome and reproductive risks.
+In addition, our ETB product candidates have been studied in only a limited number of subjects.
+The identified adverse events considered to be important or potential risks of MT-5111 include, but are not limited to, cardiovascular injury, hepatotoxicity, acute kidney injury, myalgias, hematologic toxicity, infections, infusion-related reactions (IRR), reproductive risks, capillary leak syndrome (CLS) and cytokine release syndrome (CRS).
+The important or potential risks of MT-6402 include, but are not limited to, cardiovascular toxicity, hepatotoxicity, acute kidney injury, hematologic toxicity, coagulation and clinical chemistry toxicity, CRS, CLS, IRR, reproductive risks, and immune-related adverse reactions.
+The important or potential risks of TAK-169 include, but are not limited to, CRS, skeletal and cardiac muscular injury, CLS, IRR, and acute kidney injury.

-In addition to the side effects that are known to be associated with MT-3724, continued clinical trials could reveal higher incidence of side effects or adverse events, or AEs, previously unknown side effects, or side effects having greater severity, which could each or all lead to delays in our clinical programs or discontinuation of our trials.
-Regulatory authorities may suspend or terminate a clinical trial due to a number of factors, including, among other things, failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols, inspection of the clinical trial operations or trial site by the FDA or other regulatory authorities resulting in the imposition of a clinical hold, study subject safety concerns, adverse effects or events, or severe adverse events including deaths, failure to demonstrate a benefit from using a drug, changes in governmental regulations or administrative actions or lack of adequate funding to continue the clinical trial.
-For example, we have observed severe adverse events, including a single death, from and/or relating to CLS with MT-3724.
-The occurrence of these and other adverse side effects could jeopardize or preclude our ability to develop, obtain or maintain marketing approval for, or successfully commercialize, market and sell any or all of our product candidates for one or more indications.
+In addition to the side effects that are known to be associated with MT-5111 and MT-6402, continued clinical trials could reveal higher incidence of side effects or adverse events, or AEs, previously unknown side effects, or side effects having greater severity, which could each or all lead to delays in our clinical programs or discontinuation of our trials.
+Regulatory authorities may suspend or terminate a clinical trial due to a number of factors, including, among other things, failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols, inspection of the clinical trial operations or trial site by the FDA or other regulatory authorities resulting in the imposition of a clinical hold, study subject safety concerns, adverse effects or events, or severe adverse events including deaths, failure to demonstrate a benefit from using a drug, changes in governmental regulations or administrative actions.
+For example, we have observed severe adverse events, including a single death, from and/or relating to CLS with our first-generation ETB, MT-3724, which led to the FDA placing clinical trials involving this product candidate on partial clinical hold.
+We discontinued the MT-3724 clinical studies to focus our resources on the development of our next-generation ETBs inApril 2021.
+The occurrence of these and other adverse side effects could jeopardize or preclude our ability to develop, obtain or maintain marketing approval for, or successfully commercialize, market and sell any or all of our product candidates for current and other indications.
 There is no guarantee that additional or more severe side effects will not be identified through ongoing clinical trials of our drug or biologic candidates for current and other indications.
-There can be no assurance that the FDA, EMA or comparable regulatory authorities in other jurisdictions will not place additional clinical holds on our current or future clinical trials, the result of which could delay or prevent us from obtaining regulatory approval for MT-3724 or other drug or biologic candidates.
-For additional clinical hold on any of our clinical trials could result in delays of our clinical development timeline."
+There can be no assurance that other patients treated with MT-5111 or MT-6402 will not experience CLS or other serious side effects and there can be no assurance that the FDA, EMA or comparable regulatory authorities in other jurisdictions will no

-Even if approved, MT-3724 may carry boxed warnings or other precautions regarding the risk of CLS.
+Even if approved in the future, MT-5111 or MT-6402 may carry boxed warnings or other precautions regarding the risk of CLS.
 Undesirable side effects and negative results for any of our drug or biologic candidates may negatively impact the development and potential for approval of our drug or biologic candidates for their proposed indications.

-Additionally, even if one or more of our drug or biologic candidates receives marketing approval, and we or others later identify undesirable side effects caused by such products, potentially significant negative consequences could result, including but not limited to:
+Additionally, even if one or more of our drug or biologic candidates receives marketing approval, if we or others later identify undesirable side effects caused by such products, potentially significant negative consequences could result, including but not limited to: